HengningZhang/AlgoVisualizer/README.md

 [ongoing]

-summer project by Hengning Zhang and Kejie He
+the first project in summer project series by Hengning Zhang and Kejie He

-includes a webpage project "algorithms visualizer" and an app "Letsgo"
+This is the webpage project "algorithms visualizer".